Our visit to Ronda, a unique town in the south of Spain

 This world-famous Corrida is a highlight during the Feria de Pedro Romero, held in the first week of September.
 People and bullfighters alike dress up in clothes from Goya’s time.
 It is a long-standing tradition and a social event where you will be able to see many known faces.

 A book you should not miss

 The well-known writers Collins and Lapierre tell you the story of one of Spain’s most famous bullfighters.
 This is the story of matador El Cordobes.
 He was born poor and became a multi-millionaire.

 There are so many interesting things to visit that I will list a few more.

 The museum at the bullring will give you insight in its history

 The Mondragon Palace.
-It was built in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
-Nowadays it is the Ronda Municipal Museum where you will find a permanent collection of the history of the village.
+They built it in 1314 and Queen Isabella and King Ferdinand used it as their residence when visiting Ronda.
+Nowadays it is the Ronda Municipal Museum, where you will find a permanent collection of the history of the village.
 You should visit the palace gardens as they will give you a beautiful view of the old town.

 I have made a special page for my visitors.
 Have a look at Recommendations, you might find something of your interest.

 I have lived in the south of Spain since 1976 and really love my guest country.
 When I look out of the windows of my workroom, looking North, I can see this rock formation in the background.
 Andalusia offers so many beautiful places, perhaps you care to read this post.